-Masdar City is a testbed for research and development of clean technologies through partnerships in demonstration projects.
-These include projects in solar photovoltaics, battery storage, sustainable mobility, sustainable agriculture, recycling and materials science.
+Masdar City is a test bed for research and development of clean technologies through partnerships in demonstration projects.
+These include projects ranging from solar photovoltaic, battery storage, sustainable mobility, sustainable agriculture, recycling and materials science.

 Ghantoot Desalination Programme

 The Masdar-led desalination project was sponsored by the Abu Dhabi Government, with co-funding provided by the industry partners.
-A Masdar report published at Abu Dhabi Sustainability Week 2018 on the results of the programme found that one of the most promising solutions was solar-powered reverse osmosis, a technique where salt water is purified through membranes.
+A Masdar report released during Abu Dhabi Sustainability Week 2018 on the results of the programme found that one of the most promising solutions was solar-powered reverse osmosis, a technique in which salt water is purified through membranes.
 This method proved to be up to 75 per cent more energy efficient than the thermal desalination technologies currently used in the UAE.

 Masdar Solar Hub